apigear-io/apigear-docs/content/en/objectapi/core.md

 title: "Basics"
 description: "A temperature sensor tutorial using ApiGear and Raspberry Pi"
 position: 203
-category: "ObjectAPI"
+category: "InterfaceAPI"
 version: 1.0
 ---

-ObjectAPI is defined in terms of modules inside a layer.
-Each module is captured inside a ObjectAPI module document.
-ObjectAPI is a YAML based specification with a linked schema document for validation.
+InterfaceAPI is defined in terms of modules inside a layer.
+Each module is captured inside a InterfaceAPI module document.
+InterfaceAPI is a YAML based specification with a linked schema document for validation.

 ## Format

-The files describing the ObjectAPI in accordance to APIGear ObjectAPI specification are described in JSON syntax and must conform to the JSON standard.
+The files describing the InterfaceAPI in accordance to APIGear InterfaceAPI specification are described in JSON syntax and must conform to the JSON standard.

 While the the API is described in JSON, other formats (YAML) can be used as input formats.